geoffraetz/SwagLabs/README.md

 6. Verify you are on the shopping cart page
 7. Verify badge count is correct
 8. Verify item is in cart

+Other tests directly test various scenarios without going into the full workflow.

 For a simple workflow the steps are the same.
 To handle multiple products, you just need to iterate over the products in the data and assertions.
 The data values are the